Ponnani: Under the Sultans of Mysore

-Haidar 'Ali, Sultan of Mysore conquered northern Kerala in 1766 and established an outpost at Ponnani.
-His successor Fateh Ali Tipu (Tippu Sultan) developed the port at Ponnani for trade, and for strategic reasons.
+Hyder Ali, Sultan of Mysore conquered northern Kerala in 1766 and established an outpost at Ponnani.
+His successor Tippu Sultan developed the port at Ponnani for trade, and for strategic reasons.
 Tipu considered Ponnani as a major exporting centre in Malabar.

 Ponnani Canal

 Ponnani Canal was constructed for the transportation of goods from Ponnani to Tirur railway station.
 Here is a description about the Ponnani Canal by Basel Mission employees at Codacal.